Letting Employees Choose How They Want to Work

 So, by adjusting your future workplace strategy to include more hybrid policies, you can empower them to work in a way that suits them.
 What’s better, you can also give them access to the very best workspaces in the world whenever they need to—and at Hubble, we make this easy with the Hubble Pass.

 The Hubble Pass is your all-access ticket to a global network of on-demand workspaces.
-With it, employees can search for and book convenient coworking spaces across 200+ locations, 50+ locations and 18+ countries via our platform.
+With it, employees can search for and book convenient on-demand workspaces across 600+ locations worldwide (and counting!) via our platform.

 So, whether you’re collaborating with colleagues in Camden or visiting relatives in Lisbon, the Hubble Pass is ideal for companies that are willing to offer their employees flexibility and autonomy around where they work.
 After all, that is the number one demand for workers worldwide.